Sign in →

 Negative results may not rule out hepatitis D virus (HDV) infection during the early phase of infection or in immunocompromised patients who have delayed or inadequate immune response.

 False-positive results may be due to cross-reactive antibodies from other viral infections or underlying illnesses.
-Positive result should be correlated with the patient's clinical history, physical examination findings, and risk factors for HDV infection.
+A positive result should be correlated with the patient's clinical history, physical examination findings, and risk factors for HDV infection.
+A positive antibody result with negative HDV RNA may be due to either false-positive antibody results or past/resolved hepatitis D.

 Performance characteristics have not been established for the following specimen characteristics: